am-kantox/ack/stuff/how_to_ack.md

 ## Why not?

-In many [over]complicated systems there are already robust queue-based presented.
+In many [over]complicated systems there are already robust queue-based ack-back pipelines presented.
 If the whole system already has the intercommunication pipeline, providing back-and-forth validation and monitoring of everything, `Ack` would most likely not suit.
 Still, it’s robust and comprehensive.

 ## Is it of any good?